2011–12 Columbia Lions men's basketball team

 The 2011–12 Columbia Lions men's basketball team represented Columbia University during the 2011–12 NCAA Division I men's basketball season.
 The Lions, led by second year head coach Kyle Smith, played their home games at Levien Gymnasium as members of the Ivy League.

+Previous season

+Under new head coach Kyle Smith, the Lions had a winning record of 15–13.